 Client: Venn; Studio: Pentagram; Partner-in-charge: Natasha Jen; Art Director: Joseph Han; Design: Derek Love, Ran Zen; Strategy, Naming: Ilan Beesen; Typeface: Replica Mono; Year: 2017.

-Nomenclature design for a platform that supports architectural discourse.
-Storefront has produced events, publications, and initiatives since 1982.
-The range is wide, which created visual noise.
-While at Pentagram, I worked with the team to bring order to the system.
-We defined two clear channels.
-Commodities like the bookstore received a sans serif voice.
-Temporal initiatives like exhibitions received a serif voice.
-Simple.
-Direct.
-The structure gives each activity its own identity without losing the connection to the whole.
+Storefront has produced events, publications, and initiatives since 1982, resulting in a wide range of outputs and growing visual noise.
+While at Pentagram, I worked with the team to bring order to the system by defining two clear channels.
+Ongoing, utilitarian offerings like the bookstore use a sans serif voice.
+Time based initiatives like exhibitions use a serif voice.
+The structure is simple and direct, giving each activity its own identity while maintaining a clear relationship to the whole.

 Client: Storefront for Art and Architecture; Studio: Pentagram; Partner-in-charge: Natasha Jen; Designer, Copywriter: Derek Love; Typefaces: Helvetica, Hoefler Text; Year: 2017.